 DPP participants were randomized (stratified by clinical site) to one of four arms, described previously: intensive lifestyle intervention (ILI), standard care plus metformin, troglitazone, or standard care plus placebo tablet.1,14 Troglitazone was discontinued in 1998 due to concerns of liver toxicity and participants for this group were not included for analysis.1 Briefly, the protocol for the three active groups were as follows.
 ILI was designed to achieve and maintain 7% weight loss through healthy low-calorie and low-fat diet, maintaining moderate-intensity physical activity of ≥150 minutes weekly, and a 16-session behavioral change curriculum over 24 weeks designed to help set and achieve dietary and physical activity goals (monthly afterward).
 Metformin regimen was titration to 850 mg twice daily (or manageable dose) with standard lifestyle recommendations and annual individual lifestyle session with case manager.
 Placebo was one tablet daily with standard lifestyle recommendations and annual individual lifestyle session with case manager.

 MESA: The external validation sample included participants with prediabetes from the Multi-Ethnic Study of Atherosclerosis (MESA) observational cohort.
 In 2000-02, 6814 participants (53% women) were recruited at six field centers located in Baltimore, MD; Chicago, IL; Forsyth County, NC; Los Angeles, CA; New York, NY; and Saint Paul, MN.15 Participants were age 45-84 years and free of clinical CVD at enrollment from four racial/ethnic groups (self-identified): non-Hispanic white (38%), African American (28%), Hispanic (22%), and Chinese American (12%).
 MESA has completed five follow-up exams (2002-2004, 2004-2005, 2005-2007, 2010-2011, 2016-2018) all with standardized collection of demographic, socioeconomic, behavioral, clinical, and vascular imaging markers, and current medications information.
+Normal fasting glucose (FPG<100 mg/dl), prediabetes (FPG 100-125 mg/dl), and diabetes (FPG≥126 mg/dL or use of diabetes medications) status were determined at each MESA exam.
+At MESA exam 2, HbA1c was assessed and used to supplement these classifications.
+OGTT was not performed in MESA.

+Study Population

+DPP participants randomized to the troglitazone arm (n=584) and who met the definition of diabetes via FPG or HbA1c (n=441) were excluded.
+The DPP sample (n=2640) included individuals who met the definition of prediabetes via both fasting and 2-hour post OGTT glucose.
+Participants from MESA were included if they had prediabetes identified at exam 1 or exam 2 (if not identified at exam 1).
+The exam at which prediabetes was first identified was considered baseline for the risk prediction analysis.
+Individuals with normal glucose status and diabetes at MESA exams 1 and 2 were excluded from the validation sample.
+This resulted in an analytic sample for MESA of n=2104.

 Clinical Risk Predictors

-Variables considered for inclusion in development of the risk prediction model were chosen based on a balance of availability for collection in a clinical or exam setting, biological, known risk prediction of or causal for developing type 2 diabetes, and DPP intervention response effects.2-10 Ultimately 20 variables were included across measures of glucose (FPG, glycated hemoglobin [HbA1c]), body mass index, lipids, blood pressures [OTHER variable groups or text?], and DPP randomization arm.
+Variables considered for inclusion in development of the risk prediction model were chosen based on a balance of availability for collection in a clinical or exam setting, biological, known risk prediction of or causal for developing type 2 diabetes, and DPP intervention response effects.2-10 A total of 20 variables were selected to be included in the risk prediction model: fasting plasma glucose (FPG) glycated hemoglobin (HbA1c), body mass index, lipids, age, sex, and DPP randomization arm.
 Between cohorts, continuous variables were harmonized to similar units and categorical variables to similar categorical definitions.

 Primary Outcome: Diabetes Ascertainment